ritesh142857/ritesh142857.github.io/tutsets/nfssetup.md

 First off, make sure the devices which will share folders are on the same network.

-NFS file sharing is used here for sharing folders between the Raspberry Pi and the PC.
+NFS file sharing is used here for sharing folders between Server:PC1 and Client:PC2.
 The nfs must be setup on both the devices for sharing.

 Make sure that the following packages are installed on the devices:

-   PC1 (host): nfs-kernel-server
+   On Server:PC1 -> nfs-kernel-server
-   <br>PC2: nfs-common
+   On Client:PC2 -> nfs-common

 Setting up the folders to be shared:

-1. The folder being shared must be the NetBeans project folder (Ex: CppApplications_1)
+1. Let the folder to be shared be called <b>exampleFolder</b>

-2. On the host side:
+2. On the server/host side:
 Check whether nfs-kernel-server is installed or not by typing the following command:

 {% highlight bash %}